 Prices start from £60 and increase in price depending upon the size and number of levels included in the hutch.
 Could you advise where they can be bought and link if possible?

 According to the RSPCA, suitable accommodation for ferrets would be a hutch measuring 5ft x 2ft with an attached 6ft run.
-We can link to RSPCA as ED are on their site.

 You should consider buying a 5ft double if you’re going to house 2 ferrets.
 A 6ft double hutch can comfortably accommodate 3 or 4 adult ferrets.
 A Chicken Coop can be modified into a great home.
 They can be modified for ferrets and provide a warm sleeping area and a big run area in the bottom with space for toys.